 Portuguese Architect Ines Lobo wins the arcVision Prize – Women and Architecture 2014.
 Special Mentions for Anna Heringer, Shimul Jhaveri Kadri and Cecilia Puga.

-arcVsion prize – women and architecture and, on the company’s 150th anniversary, pays tribute to Lina Bo Bardi on the centenary of her birth.
+arcVsion prize – Women and architecture pays tribute to Lina Bo Bardi on the centenary of her birth.

-Ines Lobo is the winner of the 2014 arcVision Prize – Women and Architecture, an international architecture award for female designers instituted by the Italcementi Group and now in its second year.
+Bergamo, 7 March 2014 – Ines Lobo is the winner of the 2014 arcVision Prize – Women and Architecture, an international architecture award for female designers now in its second year.
 The jury unanimously selected Lobo as a versatile architect, recognized for her ability to work at different scales, integrating new buildings within existing urban fabric and creatively attacking complex architectural problems.

 Ms Lobo was enthusiastically chosen by the Jury, whose members this year were Shaikha Al Maskari (an Abu Dhabi businesswoman and member of the board of the Arab International Women’s Forum-AIWF), Vera Baboun (Mayor of Bethlehem), Odile Decq (owner of the Odile Decq firm in Paris), Louisa Hutton (English founding partner of the Sauerbruch Hutton architectural practice), Suhasini Maniratnam (an Indian actress, producer and writer deeply involved in community service), Samia Nkrumah (born in Ghana, president of the Kwame Nkrumah Pan-African Center), Kazuyo Sejima (owner with Ryue Nishizawa of the SANAA architectural practice in Tokyo), Benedetta Tagliabue (founding partner with Enric Miralles of the EMBT architectural firm in Barcelona), Martha Thorne (born in the USA, director of the Pritzker Prize), Elena Zambon (chairman of the Italian pharmaceuticals company Zambon S.p.A.).

-The arcVision Prize – an initiative inspired by the Italcementi entrepreneurial vision – recognizes the innovation and sustainability of the projects and constructions presented, with a special focus on the standards of technological innovation, environmental quality, cost-effective use of resources, social responsibility, functional and aesthetic research.
+The arcVision Prize recognizes the innovation and sustainability of the projects and constructions presented, with a special focus on the standards of technological innovation, environmental quality, cost-effective use of resources, social responsibility, functional and aesthetic research.

-The Prize winner was announced today in Bergamo at i.lab, the Italcementi research and innovation center designed by Richard Meier, a building which itself integrates leading construction solutions and technologies.
-Twenty-one designers were short-listed for the prize, from 15 countries: Austria, Chile, Egypt, France, Germany, Japan, India, Ireland, Italy, Morocco, Portugal, Spain, Switzerland, Thailand, USA.
+The Prize winner was announced today in Bergamo, twenty-one designers were short-listed for the prize, from 15 countries: Austria, Chile, Egypt, France, Germany, Japan, India, Ireland, Italy, Morocco, Portugal, Spain, Switzerland, Thailand, USA.

 The Jury, whose meetings were coordinated by the Scientific Director of the Prize, Stefano Casciani, also awarded Special Mentions to Austrian-german Anna Heringer, Indian Shimul Jhaveri Kadri and Chilean Cecilia Puga.

-The Prize is a two-week research workshop at i.lab, the Italcementi Group R&D Center in Bergamo, and an amount of € 50,000, part of which may be devolved to social projects, at the discretion of the winner.
-On completion of the workshop the winner will recount her experience in a lecture delivered at i.lab, during Milan Design Week, as part of the series of Italcementi Group “Millennium” meetings with the world of Architecture.
+The Prize is a two-week research workshop and an amount of € 50,000, part of which may be devolved to social projects, at the discretion of the winner.
+On completion of the workshop the winner will recount her experience in a lecture during Milan Design Week, as part of the series “Millennium” meetings with the world of Architecture.

-During the ceremony, arcVision Prize commemorated two anniversaries falling in 2014: the centenary of the birth of architect Lina Bo Bardi, a fascinating woman and outstanding figure in 20th-century architecture, and the 150th anniversary of Italcementi.
+During the ceremony, arcVision Prize commemorated one anniversaries falling in 2014: the centenary of the birth of architect Lina Bo Bardi, a fascinating woman and outstanding figure in 20th-century architecture.